 Then there’s the distinction between Royal Style and Rural Style Thai Massage.

-The Royal Style (or Rajasamnak Style) was/is practiced at the royal courts or for highly placed officials, a style where the practitioner would be on the knees always, keeping an arm length distance, never crosses the body of the receiver (being impolite), and uses thumbs only.
-Stretching is seen as not-done, being considered impolite also.
+The Royal Style (or Rajasamnak Style) was/is practiced at the royal courts or for highly placed officials, a style where the practitioner would be on the knees always, keeping an arm length distance, never crosses the body of the receiver (which is considered impolite), and uses the thumbs only.
+Stretching is seen as not-done, also being considered impolite.
 Today, in Thailand, it’s most often positioned as Therapeutic Thai Massage or Thai Massage for Health.

 Thai Massage Style Variations

 Then we have the differences in “hard” style and “soft” style, and all that lies in between.
 Furthermore, there are practitioners focusing more on so-called “energy work” other more on “down-to-earth” muscle-work.

-Other practitioner use oils, lotions and creams, although common consensus is that traditionally Thai Massage was done without topical “gliders.”
-On the other hand, the use of Herbal Compress packs working the Sen Energy lines or to treat certain symptoms or conditions, seem to have been a Thai traditional way of treatment, in any case a Lanna practice.
+Other practitioner use oils, lotions, and creams, although common consensus is that traditionally Thai Massage was done without topical “gliders.”
+On the other hand, the use of herbal compress packs working on the Sen Energy Lines or used to treat certain symptoms or conditions, seem to have been a Thai traditional way of treatment, in any case a Lanna practice.

 Jap Sen or Nerve Touch Thai Massage